Low Oxalate Chicken Dinner

 Our Low Oxalate Chicken Dinner includes a delectable list of healthy, wholesome ingredients.
 It’s low in oxalates, to help prevent oxalate bladder stones, but big in flavour!
 Your pooch won’t realize it’s good for him.

-Human grade ingredients, including chicken, white rice, broccoli, peas and more.
+Human grade ingredients, including chicken, white rice, Zucchini, Peas, Cauliflower, and more.
 Full ingredient list below.

 The Healthy Barker's Low Oxolate Recipes

 - Whole food, human grade ingredients

 - Recipes based in science, to meet your dog’s nutritional needs